nsmony/IoT_lab1/README.md

 - If T ≥ 30 °C and relay is OFF, send an alert every loop (5 s) until /on is received.
 - After /on, stop alerts.
 When T < 30 °C, turn relay OFF automatically and senda one-time “auto-OFF” notice.
-- Evidence: short video (60–90s) demonstrating above behavior.
+- Evidence: short video (60–90s) demonstrating above behavior https://youtu.be/eMreX57w4FE

 ### Task 5-Robustness
 - Auto-reconnect Wi-Fi when dropped.